 Jordan grew up Auckland, graduating from the University of Auckland Medical school in 2012.
 He made the move to Mount Maunganui the following year where he spent three years working at Tauranga Hospital before deciding to work in primary health care.
 Jordan has completed a post graduate diploma in Paediatrics and is working towards a Certificate in Travel Medicine.
 While interested in all aspects of medicine he has also taken time to travel overseas which remains a passion of his.
 Jordan enjoys most outdoor activities and you may find him out mountain biking or surfing in his spare time.

 Ben was born and raised in Wellington and studied medicine at the University of Otago.
 He moved to Mount Maunganui in 2006 and has been working at Mount Medical Centre since 2009 periodically.
-Ben has done postgraduate study in Paediatrics and Musculosketal medicine.
-His special interests include care of the elderly, men’s health and integrated medicine.
+Ben is a FRNZGP and has a post graduate diploma in musculoskeletal medicine.
+His interests are musculoskeletal medicine and care of the elderly.

 Practice Manager – Karilyn Lowe